implydata/learn-druid/notebooks/01-introduction/01-clickstream/01-introduction-clickstream.md

 * It's hard to collect the data.
    * Data can come in from multiple sources, so a database needs to be able to draw from multiple real-time and batch streams - both at ingestion and query time.
-   * Data can be very large, so a database must not only be able to scale with the ingestion velocity, but index and compress the data efficiently both for long-term storage and for speedy computation.
+   * Data volume can be very large, so a database must not only be able to scale with the ingestion velocity, but index and compress the data efficiently both for long term storage and speedy computation.
 * It's hard to query the data.
    * The websites, mobile apps, and other channels change over time.
 A database needs to be adaptable to changing integrations and schemas.
    * Filtering and statistical needs of uses are often unpredictable, or lead to a large number of reports that have to be maintained.
 A database needs to be able to cope with a range of query profiles that can be executed in a number of different ways depending on needs.
    * A broad number of clickstream queries concern distinct counts, especially of visitors.
 Databases need to have ways to calculate distinct counts quickly.
-   * Statistics very often concern intersections, unions, and differences - visitors who used a channel today but not in the last 30 days.
-A database needs to be able to carry out set operations quickly enough for the answers to still be relevant.
+   * Statistics very often concern intersections, unions, and differences.
+For example, visitors who used a channel today but not in the last 30 days.
+A database needs to be able to carry out set operations quickly enough for the answers to be relevant.

-The index for this guide signposts you to functionality in Apache Druid that many adoptees are using to solve for these challenges.
+The index for this guide directs you to functionality in Apache Druid that many adoptees are using to solve for these challenges.

 ## Entities and events